britzl/defold-orthographic/README.md

 Or point to the ZIP file of a [specific release](https://github.com/britzl/defold-orthographic/releases).

 ## Quick Start
-Getting started with Orthographic is easy:

-1. Add `camera.go` to your game.
+Getting started with Orthographic is easy.
+Just add a `camera.go` to your game and configure the script properties of the `camera.script` attached to `camera.go`.
-2. Open `game.project` and make sure to reference `orthographic/render/orthographic.render` in the `Render` field in the `Bootstrap` section.

-Next step is to read the section on "Camera Configuration" to learn how to change the behavior of the camera.

-## Camera Configuration
-Select the script component attached to the `camera.go` to modify the properties.
 The camera has the following configurable properties:

 #### near_z (number) and far_z (number)
 This is the near and far z-values used in the projection matrix, ie the near and far clipping plane.
 Anything with a z-value inside this range will be drawn by the render script.